Research to substantiate the importance of intelligent ranking models

 - List-wise: Multiple instances are chosen and the gradient is computed based on those set of instances.

 Introduction to Unbxd Approach:

 We use MART (a List-wise approach) as our algorithm and XGBoost as the procedure to train an effective ranking algorithm.
 XGBoost uses the LambdaMART ranking algorithm (for boosted trees), which uses the pairwise-ranking approach to minimize pairwise loss by sampling many pairs.
 The algorithm itself is outside the scope of this post.
-For more information on the algorithm, see the paper, A Stochastic Learning-To-Rank Algorithm and its Application to Contextual Advertising.
-The pros and cons of the different ranking approaches are described in LETOR in IR.

 The Challenges with Ranking models

 The end-to-end process demands a ton of curated and processed data points to train visibly productive and efficient ranking results which can be costly with eCommerce data.
 The variance in different categories of data for each system makes it more difficult to design a generic procedure of processing that is both scalable and adaptive.

 How can ranking help eCommerce organizations and the end-user/customer?

 The primary goal of any eCommerce website is to sell products to the customer.
 The company is happy when it can sell a product to a customer and the customer is happy when he can buy the product he wants with ease.
 This relation makes both parties easier to come to a deal as both are looking for the same outcome.
 Given the query made by a customer, it is very obvious that the customer is interested in buying — It now depends on the system to retrieve products that match the query, and rank them based on certain indirect implications.
 Thus, an improvement in the ranking of retrieved products can impact the outcome of the buyer-seller system manifolds.